afmsavage/keep-ecdsa-tf/README.md

-# KEEP-ECDSA Node Terraform for AWS
+# KEEP-ECDSA Node Terraform for AWS (TESTNET VERSION)

 The files in this repo will automatically spin you up an Ubuntu node in AWS with the folder structure and required packages